Future Tense Conjugation in Spanish: Complete Guide

 Now add "a" and any infinitive:

-- Van a comprar una casa (They are going to buy a house)
+They are going to buy a house.

 This construction is super common in everyday Spanish conversation, probably more common than the simple future tense in many regions.
 It feels more immediate and certain, kind of like saying "I'm going to..." in English versus "I will..."

-When to Use the Future Tense
+When to use the future tense

-So when do you actually use the future tense versus the informal future with ir?
+So when do you use the future tense versus the informal future with ir?
 Good question.
 Both can express future actions, but there are some subtle differences.

-Predictions and Assumptions
+Predictions and assumptions

 Use the future tense for predictions about what will happen:

-- El partido será emocionante (The game will be exciting)
+- El partido será emocionante.

-Expressing Probability in the Present
+Expressing probability in the present

 This is a cool use that surprises a lot of learners.
 You can use the future tense to express probability or speculation about what's happening right now:

 - ¿Dónde está María?
-Estará en casa (Where is María?
-She's probably at home)
+Estará en casa.

 This usage adds a layer of uncertainty or educated guessing to your statement.

-Formal Intentions and Promises
+Formal intentions and promises

 The simple future tense sounds more formal and definitive:

-Near Future with Ir + A + Infinitive
+Near future with ir + a + infinitive

 The informal future works better for: